By now you must have seen those pesky little videos that show up whenever you want to watch something on YouTube.

 3) The right balance:

-There are a lot of ads running on YouTube that has tried to be funny and engaging but hasn’t shared their message seamlessly.
+There are a lot of ads running on YouTube that has tried to be funny and engaging but haven’t shared their message seamlessly.

 And even if they did, it came after the five-second mark.